 Vermont’s Medical Reserve Corps (MRC) units are community-focused volunteers who supplement local public health and emergency response resources.
 They receive training in emergency preparedness, prepare for and respond to emergencies, and promote public health throughout the year.
 Part of the national MRC network, Vermont’s eight MRC units are a shining light in their community.

 The first step to joining the MRC is registering with the Vermont Volunteer Responder Management System.
-This will connect you with your local MRC unit to learn more about the program.
+This will connect you with your local MRC unit to join today.

-Watch the video below to learn why some members of Vermont's MRC group joined!
+Watch the video below to learn more about why some current MRC members chose to be involved.

 Vermont’s Emergency Medical Services (EMS) volunteers often see people on the worst day of their lives–providing timely care to help Vermonters in their most critical times of need.
 When a call comes in, you never quite know what to expect.
 These dynamic and unpredictable situations require a high level of coordinated teamwork–a cornerstone of the EMS experience.